 The Waffle House Standard for Crisis

 The Federal Emergency Management Agency (FEMA) uses an interesting metric when they’re trying to determine the severity of a disaster.
 They look at which menu the local Waffle House is using.
 While the “Waffle House Index” sounds like a confusing way to measure a crisis, it’s a testament to how detailed their disaster preparation really is.

 Staying open is a major part of the Waffle House brand.
 That includes after a hurricane, flood, power outage, or any other crisis.
 Because it’s so important to their identity, they’ve put a lot of planning into this.
 Waffle House knows what they can serve if electricity, running water, or supplies are limited.

 The Waffle House Index illustrates a key concept of crisis readiness.
 Be prepared.
 Know what can go wrong, and make a plan for it.
 We’re not just talking about natural disasters, either—the same goes double for a data breach, PR misstep, or service outage, for example.

 Practice your unified communications plans so you and your team can go on autopilot, even under pressure.
 Try to pivot from reactive to proactive as quickly as possible.

 This enables you to check for additional trouble while your team is taking care of immediate needs.
 Rather than spending your time figuring out how to get your phones working, you’ll be able to focus on what to do with the information customers and vendors are giving you.

 Unified Communications in a Crisis or Emergency

 Unified Communications can be extremely helpful in a crisis or emergency.
 UC provides a centralized system for executing your crisis readiness strategy at scale.
-Because your communications are already in the cloud, you and your customers will still have access to your phone system, email, messaging, and more.
+Because your communications are already in the cloud, you and your customers will still have access to your business phone system, email, messaging, and more.

 You can also use your UC system to execute your communications strategy at scale.
 Like a 21st-century phone tree, you can get in touch with critical employees to get your plan together and take action.